birlorg/bitwarden-cli/README.txt

 Cross Platform Bitwarden library and CLI with sudolikeaboss functionality.

+** This code hasn't been touched in at least 5 years.
+You shouldn't use it, except perhaps as a way to understand how Bitwarden's security worked at the time.
+I have no idea if Bitwardens's security still works this way or not.

 This repo houses both python and rust versions.

 source repo lives @ https://fossil.birl.ca/bitwarden-cli/home